-These projects are aiming at better understanding mechanisms involved in acceptance of transplanted organs mainly kidneys.
-The objectives are on changes in blood vessels and in the insterstitium.
-The techniques used are different immunological and molecular biological methods.
-The goal is to prolong life time of a well functioning graft.
+These projects are aiming at a better understanding of the mechanisms involved in acceptance of transplanted organs, mainly kidneys.
+We focus on changes in blood vessels and in the insterstitium.
+The techniques used are different immunological and molecular biological methods and our goal is to prolong the lifetime of a well functioning graft.
 The work is performed in collaboration with the departments of transplantation, nephrology, microbiology and immunology.